odant/conan-jscript/src/doc/api/fs.md

 #### String paths

-String form paths are interpreted as UTF-8 character sequences identifying the absolute or relative filename.
+String paths are interpreted as UTF-8 character sequences identifying the absolute or relative filename.
 Relative paths will be resolved relative to the current working directory as determined by calling `process.cwd()`.